Few-shot Personalization of LLMs with Mis-aligned Responses: Experiments

 Table \ref{table:mcq} summarizes the experimental results on two different multiple-choice QA datasets, under ChatGPT.
 First, it is observed that augmenting the user information into the input prompt is effective in improving the accuracies of LLMs, but the effectiveness could be varied.
 For example, retrieving relevant user opinions is more effective than using the user profile for OpinionQA (49.8\% vs. 48.1\%), but it's vice versa in GlobalOpinionQA (61.2\% vs. 66.1\%).
 It is due to the difference between datasets, as each user is asked multiple questions on the same topic in OpinionQA while GlobalOpinionQA asks the broader topics; this result also reveals the necessity of the learning-based prompt optimization approach.
 From the results of OPRO and \name{}, one can observe that the optimization-based approach is actually effective, and the proposed method significantly improves it.
 To be specific, \name{} exhibits 6.75\% average accuracy improvement compared to the previous prompting method.
 Furthermore, compared to the existing optimization method, \name{} exhibits 4.05\% accuracy improvement in the average.
 In Figure \ref{fig:topic_acc}, we additionally present detailed results on OpinionQA, a topic-wise accuracy from four representative baselines selected based on average accuracy.
 Here, \name{} consistently shows better performance than other baselines across all topics, which further demonstrates the effectiveness of \name{} for the personalization of LLMs.

-Next, Table \ref{table:lamp} summarizes the experimental results on LaMP$_{\tt tag}$ (classification) and LaMP$_{\tt rate}$ (regression), under ChatGPT.
+Next, Table \ref{table:lamp} summarizes the experimental results on LaMP$_{\tt tag}$, LaMP$_{\tt rate}$, and LaMP$_{\tt title}$.
 We note that these datasets do not include explicit user profiles; hence, we exclude both \textit{Profile} and \textit{All Info} for the baselines.
 Here, it is noteworthy that the effectiveness of OPRO is significantly degraded, as the given task becomes more challenging to solve (\textit{e.g.}, the average number of answer choices: 3.96 for GlobalOpinionQA vs. 15 for LaMP$_{\tt tag}$).
-Nevertheless, \name{} is consistently effective and outperforms the other baselines; for example, \name{} exhibits 4.42\% and 5.56\% relative improvement for both datasets, respectively.
+Nevertheless, \name{} is consistently effective and outperforms the other baselines; for example, \name{} exhibits 17.7\% and 4.0\% relative improvement in average, compared to the vanilla and the previous best baseline, respectively.